ryanwhowe/websocket-workshop/README.md

 ### Lesson 6 Practical - Messaging into websockets using ZMQ

-Services outside of websockets may want to communicate with users in a websocket system.
+Services outside websockets may want to communicate with users in a websocket system.
 In a chat system it might be the case people can live chat but also send emails which get parsed and messaged to users.
 Or user actions on one part of a web route might need to relay to a control panel or dashboard.